DzakiyDzakwan/Nomnom-BackOffice/README.md

 ## About Nom Nom Admin

-<p>Nom Nom is a content Management System for Nom Nom Web Application.
+<p>Nom Nom Admin is a content Management System for Nom Nom Web Application.
 Here Admin do their task for managing, controlling and Monitoring backend system.</p>

 ## Cloning Project